Loonixis/des_from_scratch/README.md

 A small implementation of the Data Encryption Standard written in Python.

 I made this project to understand how DES works internally instead of relying on an existing cryptography library.
-The implementation includes the initial and final permutations, key scheduling, Feistel rounds, expansion, S-box substitution, and the P permutation.
+The implementation includes the initial and final permutations, key scheduling, Feistel rounds, expansion, S-box substitution, and P-box permutation.

 This is mainly a learning project.
-DES is outdated and should not be used to protect real data.
+It should be noted that DES is outdated and should not be used to protect real data.

 ## Implementations